With Dual Diagnosis Treatment

 Call (855) 209-0799 to get 24/7 help with dual diagnosis treatment.

 Birch Tree Communities Inc Mountain View is a mental health treatment center in Mountain View, AR, located at 218 Dogwood Hollow Street, 72560 zip code area.
-Birch Tree Communities Inc Mountain View provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
-Birch Tree Communities Inc Mountain View offers behavior modification, individual psychotherapy and trauma therapy to seniors 65 or older, adults and young adults.
+Birch Tree Communities Inc Mountain View provides outpatient treatment, residential treatment and telemedicine/telehealth.
+Birch Tree Communities Inc Mountain View offers dialectical behavior therapy, psychotropic medication and cognitive behavioral therapy to adults, young adults and seniors 65 or older.
 Birch Tree Communities Inc Mountain View also supports people with serious mental illness and clients referred from the court/judicial system.
-Additional services at Birch Tree Communities Inc Mountain View consist of case management, illness management and recovery and supported housing.
+Additional services at Birch Tree Communities Inc Mountain View consist of supported housing, case management and psychosocial rehabilitation services.

 Learn MoreBirch Tree Communities Inc Oxford is a mental health clinic in Oxford, Arkansas, located at 105 Highway 9 North, 72565.
-Birch Tree Communities Inc Oxford offers outpatient treatment, residential treatment and partial hospitalization/day treatment.
-Birch Tree Communities Inc Oxford provides dialectical behavior therapy, cognitive behavioral therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Birch Tree Communities Inc Oxford also supports people with serious mental illness and clients referred from the court/judicial system.
-Some other services provided by Birch Tree Communities Inc Oxford include housing services, court-ordered outpatient treatment and suicide prevention services.
+Birch Tree Communities Inc Oxford offers residential treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Birch Tree Communities Inc Oxford provides behavior modification, group therapy and activity therapy to young adults, seniors 65 or older and adults.
+Birch Tree Communities Inc Oxford also supports clients referred from the court/judicial system and people with serious mental illness.
+Some other services provided by Birch Tree Communities Inc Oxford include supported housing, suicide prevention services and court-ordered outpatient treatment.

-Learn MoreUnited Methodist Childrens Home Methodist Counseling Clinic Hebersprings is a mental health facility in Heber Springs, AR, located at 515 West Main Street, in the 72543 zip code.
+Learn MoreUnited Methodist Childrens Home Methodist Counseling Clinic Hebersprings is one of mental health facilities in Heber Springs, Arkansas, located at 515 West Main Street, 72543 zip code.
 United Methodist Childrens Home Methodist Counseling Clinic Hebersprings provides telemedicine/telehealth and outpatient treatment.
-United Methodist Childrens Home Methodist Counseling Clinic Hebersprings provides couples/family therapy, psychotropic medication and individual psychotherapy to young adults and children / adolescents.
-United Methodist Childrens Home Methodist Counseling Clinic Hebersprings also supports LGBT, patients with eating disorders and people requiring dual diagnosis treatment.
-Some other services available at United Methodist Childrens Home Methodist Counseling Clinic Hebersprings include case management, psychosocial rehabilitation services and court-ordered outpatient treatment.
+United Methodist Childrens Home Methodist Counseling Clinic Hebersprings provides group therapy, behavior modification and psychotropic medication to children / adolescents and young adults.
+United Methodist Childrens Home Methodist Counseling Clinic Hebersprings also supports people with PTSD, active duty military and people with trauma.
+Additional services provided at United Methodist Childrens Home Methodist Counseling Clinic Hebersprings include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

+Learn MoreWhite River Medical Center The Stepping Stone is a mental health clinic in Batesville, AR, located at 1710 Harrison Street, 72501 zip code area.
+White River Medical Center The Stepping Stone provides telemedicine/telehealth and hospital inpatient treatment.
+White River Medical Center The Stepping Stone offers behavior modification, dialectical behavior therapy and individual psychotherapy to adults and young adults.
+Additional services offered at White River Medical Center The Stepping Stone include family psychoeducation, suicide prevention services and case management.

-Learn MoreWhite River Medical Center Senior Haven is a mental health clinic in Batesville, AR, located at 1710 Harrison Street, 72501 zip code area.
-White River Medical Center Senior Haven provides hospital inpatient treatment and telemedicine/telehealth.
-White River Medical Center Senior Haven offers activity therapy, group therapy and couples/family therapy to seniors 65 or older.
+Learn MoreWhite River Medical Center Senior Haven is a mental health treatment clinic in Batesville, Arkansas, located at 1710 Harrison Street, in the 72501 zip code.
+White River Medical Center Senior Haven provides telemedicine/telehealth and hospital inpatient treatment.
+White River Medical Center Senior Haven provides dialectical behavior therapy, activity therapy and trauma therapy to seniors 65 or older.
 White River Medical Center Senior Haven also supports people with Alzheimer's or dementia and seniors or older adults.
-Additional services offered at White River Medical Center Senior Haven include family psychoeducation, suicide prevention services and education services.
+Additional services provided by White River Medical Center Senior Haven consist of family psychoeducation, suicide prevention services and case management.

-Learn MoreWhite River Medical Center The Stepping Stone is a mental health treatment clinic in Batesville, Arkansas, located at 1710 Harrison Street, in the 72501 zip code.
-White River Medical Center The Stepping Stone provides telemedicine/telehealth and hospital inpatient treatment.
-White River Medical Center The Stepping Stone provides couples/family therapy, activity therapy and individual psychotherapy to young adults and adults.
-Additional services provided by White River Medical Center The Stepping Stone consist of case management, education services and suicide prevention services.

 Learn MorePinnacle Pointe Outpatient Batesville is a mental health facility in Batesville, AR, located at 2199 Harrison Street, 72501 zip code area.
 Pinnacle Pointe Outpatient Batesville provides outpatient treatment and telemedicine/telehealth.
-Pinnacle Pointe Outpatient Batesville provides activity therapy, couples/family therapy and behavior modification to children / adolescents, adults and young adults.
-Pinnacle Pointe Outpatient Batesville also supports people with serious mental illness, transitional age young adults and people with trauma.
-Additional services offered by Pinnacle Pointe Outpatient Batesville consist of psychosocial rehabilitation services, case management and family psychoeducation.
+Pinnacle Pointe Outpatient Batesville provides trauma therapy, dialectical behavior therapy and cognitive behavioral therapy to young adults, children / adolescents and adults.
+Pinnacle Pointe Outpatient Batesville also supports transitional age young adults, people with PTSD and people with serious mental illness.
+Additional services offered by Pinnacle Pointe Outpatient Batesville consist of psychosocial rehabilitation services, family psychoeducation and suicide prevention services.

 Learn MoreCommunity Service Inc is a mental health treatment center in Clinton, Arkansas, located at 119 Shake Rag Road, part of the 72031 zip code.
 Community Service Inc provides outpatient treatment.
-Community Service Inc also offers psychotropic medication, trauma therapy and integrated dual diagnosis disorder treatment to children / adolescents and young adults.
-Community Service Inc supports LGBT, people with trauma and transitional age young adults.
-Community Service Inc also provides family psychoeducation, court-ordered outpatient treatment and suicide prevention services.
+Community Service Inc also offers trauma therapy, psychotropic medication and cognitive behavioral therapy to young adults and children / adolescents.
+Community Service Inc supports children/adolescents with serious emotional disturbance, LGBT and people with trauma.
+Community Service Inc also provides family psychoeducation, suicide prevention services and court-ordered outpatient treatment.

 Learn MoreBirch Tree Communities Inc Clinton is a mental health clinic in Clinton, AR, located at 242 Shake Rag Road, in the 72031 zip code.
-Birch Tree Communities Inc Clinton provides partial hospitalization/day treatment, telemedicine/telehealth and residential treatment.
-Birch Tree Communities Inc Clinton offers cognitive behavioral therapy, activity therapy and group therapy to seniors 65 or older, young adults and adults.
-Birch Tree Communities Inc Clinton also supports clients referred from the court/judicial system and people with serious mental illness.
-More services at Birch Tree Communities Inc Clinton include supported housing, family psychoeducation and diet and exercise counseling.
+Birch Tree Communities Inc Clinton provides residential treatment, partial hospitalization/day treatment and telemedicine/telehealth.
+Birch Tree Communities Inc Clinton offers cognitive behavioral therapy, behavior modification and trauma therapy to young adults, seniors 65 or older and adults.
+Birch Tree Communities Inc Clinton also supports people with serious mental illness and clients referred from the court/judicial system.
+More services at Birch Tree Communities Inc Clinton include court-ordered outpatient treatment, housing services and case management.

 Learn MoreHope Behavioral Healthcare is a mental health center in Salem, Arkansas, located at 682 Highway 62/412, 72576 zip code.
 Hope Behavioral Healthcare provides outpatient treatment.
-Hope Behavioral Healthcare offers behavior modification, cognitive behavioral therapy and individual psychotherapy to children / adolescents, seniors 65 or older and adults.
+Hope Behavioral Healthcare offers behavior modification, psychotropic medication and group therapy to adults, young adults and children / adolescents.
 Hope Behavioral Healthcare also supports children/adolescents with serious emotional disturbance.
-More services available at Hope Behavioral Healthcare include case management, family psychoeducation and education services.
+More services available at Hope Behavioral Healthcare include court-ordered outpatient treatment, family psychoeducation and case management.

 Learn MoreFamilies Inc Of Arkansas is a mental health treatment center in Mountain Home, AR, located at 700 South Main Street, 72653 zip code area.
 Families Inc Of Arkansas provides outpatient treatment.
-Families Inc Of Arkansas offers activity therapy, psychotropic medication and dialectical behavior therapy to adults, children / adolescents and young adults.
+Families Inc Of Arkansas offers group therapy, behavior modification and individual psychotherapy to seniors 65 or older, young adults and adults.
 Families Inc Of Arkansas also supports people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services at Families Inc Of Arkansas consist of family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Additional services at Families Inc Of Arkansas consist of suicide prevention services, case management and family psychoeducation.

 Learn MoreHope Behavioral Healthcare is a mental health clinic in Hardy, Arkansas, located at 2012 Highway 62/412, 72542.
 Hope Behavioral Healthcare offers outpatient treatment.
-Hope Behavioral Healthcare provides group therapy, cognitive behavioral therapy and behavior modification to young adults, seniors 65 or older and children / adolescents.
+Hope Behavioral Healthcare provides behavior modification, individual psychotherapy and cognitive behavioral therapy to young adults, seniors 65 or older and children / adolescents.
 Hope Behavioral Healthcare also supports children/adolescents with serious emotional disturbance.
-Some other services provided by Hope Behavioral Healthcare include education services, psychosocial rehabilitation services and court-ordered outpatient treatment.
+Some other services provided by Hope Behavioral Healthcare include education services, family psychoeducation and court-ordered outpatient treatment.

 Learn MoreBaxter Regional Medical Center Hensley Behavioral Health Center is one of mental health facilities in Mountain Home, Arkansas, located at 624 Hospital Drive, 72653 zip code.
 Baxter Regional Medical Center Hensley Behavioral Health Center provides hospital inpatient treatment and telemedicine/telehealth.
-Baxter Regional Medical Center Hensley Behavioral Health Center provides activity therapy, group therapy and psychotropic medication to young adults, seniors 65 or older and adults.
-Baxter Regional Medical Center Hensley Behavioral Health Center also supports seniors or older adults and people with serious mental illness.
-Additional services provided at Baxter Regional Medical Center Hensley Behavioral Health Center include diet and exercise counseling, integrated primary care services and case management.
+Baxter Regional Medical Center Hensley Behavioral Health Center provides activity therapy, psychotropic medication and group therapy to adults, seniors 65 or older and young adults.
+Baxter Regional Medical Center Hensley Behavioral Health Center also supports people with serious mental illness and seniors or older adults.
+Additional services provided at Baxter Regional Medical Center Hensley Behavioral Health Center include diet and exercise counseling, case management and integrated primary care services.

 Learn MorePinnacle Pointe Outpatient Searcy is a mental health clinic in Searcy, AR, located at 1554 Beebe Capps Expressway, 72143 zip code area.
-Pinnacle Pointe Outpatient Searcy provides outpatient treatment and telemedicine/telehealth.
-Pinnacle Pointe Outpatient Searcy offers group therapy, couples/family therapy and trauma therapy to adults, young adults and children / adolescents.
-Pinnacle Pointe Outpatient Searcy also supports transitional age young adults, people with serious mental illness and people with PTSD.
-Additional services offered at Pinnacle Pointe Outpatient Searcy include case management, court-ordered outpatient treatment and suicide prevention services.
+Pinnacle Pointe Outpatient Searcy provides telemedicine/telehealth and outpatient treatment.
+Pinnacle Pointe Outpatient Searcy offers cognitive behavioral therapy, behavior modification and dialectical behavior therapy to young adults, children / adolescents and adults.
+Pinnacle Pointe Outpatient Searcy also supports people with trauma, people with serious mental illness and people with PTSD.
+Additional services offered at Pinnacle Pointe Outpatient Searcy include case management, family psychoeducation and psychosocial rehabilitation services.

 Learn MoreCall (855) 209-0799 to get 24/7 help with dual diagnosis treatment.